 The first 2 buttons should repair all your clips, if all your files have been offlined then relocated before.
-In case the clips have been offlined and relinked many times, your files could have been shifted many times.
-In that case you will need to click many times on this button (for each click, check if the in and out points of the clip in the timelines are fine !).
+In case the clips have been offlined and relinked many times, your files could have been shifted multiple times.
+In that case you will need to click on this button many times (for each click, check if the in and out points of the clip in the timelines are correct !).
 If you click one time more than needed by mistake, the second button is here to undo the global shift of the first button.

-The last two buttons are here to shift selected clips in timeline, in case the first 2 buttons are not sufficient.
+The last two buttons are here to shift selected clips in your current timeline, in case the first 2 buttons are not sufficient.

 We hope these tools will help you recover your projects !
-Please contact us for any issue that comes up
+Please contact us about any issue that comes up.